GuamBoi/DiscordDevros/README.md

 pip install -r requirements.txt
 ```

-### 4. Setup Environment Variables and `config.py` file Variables
+### 4. Setup Environment Variables

-1. Create a `.env` file in the root directory and add your bot token and command prefix:
+- Edit the `.env` file in the root directory with your bot token and Open WebUI API info by running:

 ```bash
 nano .env
 ```

+> Replace the placeholders you see below:
 ```
 DISCORD_BOT_TOKEN=YOUR_DISCORD_BOT_TOKEN
 OPENWEBUI_API_URL=http://RASPBERRY_PI_IP:PORT/api/chat/completions
 OPENWEBUI_API_KEY=YOUR_OPENWEBUI_API_KEY
 ```

+### 5. Edit the `config.py` File Variables
-2. Edit the `config.py` file to configure the bot to your server and liking:
+ - Edit the `config.py` file to configure the bot to your server by running:

 ```bash
 nano config.py
 ```

+> Make sure Channel IDs match your server and change any other variable you would like below:
 ```python
 # WARNING: This file contains my default (DEVROS') configuration values.
 #          Sensitive values should only be stored in .env!